-Support will be given to proposals for diversification of agricultural or other land-based rural businesses providing the proposal:
+Support will be given to proposals for agricultural diversification providing the proposal:

-- Supports an existing agricultural or rural business - Does not have a significant impact on production or lead to the loss of best and most versatile agricultural land and does not harm the character of the area - Does not result in significant increase in traffic movements, particularly HGVs
+- Supports an existing agricultural business - Does not have a significant impact on production or lead to the loss of best and most versatile agricultural land - Complies with other relevant development plan policies

-- 4.5.1 This policy seeks to support any necessary diversification of rural and agricultural enterprise whilst also supporting the retention of the best and most versatile agricultural land.
-This to ensure it can remain in productive use, and contribute to future food supplies whilst also recognising the future of the Agricultural Industry is changing and becoming increasingly uncertain. - 4.5.2 Farm diversification for certain uses can be undertaken under permitted development rights.
+This policy seeks to support any necessary diversification of rural and agricultural enterprise whilst also supporting the retention of the best and most versatile agricultural land.
+This to ensure it can remain in productive use, and contribute to future food supplies whilst also recognising the future of the Agricultural Industry is changing and becoming increasingly uncertain.

+Farm diversification for certain uses can be undertaken under permitted development rights.
 (Class R (agricultural buildings to a flexible commercial use), Part 3, Schedule 2 of the Town and Country Planning (General Permitted Development) (England) Order 2015, as amended.)